 The NAIC Valuation Manual took effect January 1, 2017.
 The Valuation Manual does not require X factor calculations for business following VM-20 principle-based reserves methodology.
 However, these calculations are still required for the valuation of policies that were issued prior to a company's use of VM-20 and for policies that are exempted from VM-20.
-The appointed actuary must annually opine, for all policies subject to the Model, on whether the mortality rates resulting from the application of the X factors meet the requirements of the Model, subject to appropriate actuarial standards of practice promulgated by the ASB.
 Further, VM-30 in the Valuation Manual replaced the Actuarial Opinion and Memorandum Regulation (Model 822), without addressing requirements for the opinions related to the Model.
 For these reasons, the ASB formed a task force to update ASOP No. 40.